Originally published: November 2021

 - Let your teen take the lead in planning outdoor activities.
 Be open to activities that suit their interests, even if they’re different than your own.

 - Focus on having fun and being social.
 Many teens are more willing to head out when friends are involved.
-Encourage them to take part in after-school clubs and sports that involve time outside, and be sure to follow public health guidance.
+Encourage them to take part in after-school clubs and sports that involve time outside.

 - Start a new family tradition—go ice fishing, tobogganing, or winter stargazing!
 Use the My Active Family Bucket List for inspiration, and borrow equipment if you need it.
 Some recreation facilities, libraries, and community groups have lending programs for gear like snowshoes and skates.
 Friends and neighbours can also help.